readium/readium-shared-js/PLUGINS.md

         };

         // Your plugin instance is mixed in with an Event Emitter.
-        // This event can be bound to using `reader.plugins.pluginIdentifierHere.on(...)` });
+        // Bind event handlers using `reader.plugins.pluginIdentifierHere.on(...)`
+    });
 });
 ```